 To check for rules and regulations specific to your state, refer to the department of environmental protection or the state department of public health.
 In terms of federal protection, very few states have standards for mold standards or regulations.
-Those states include California, Indiana, Maryland, New Jersey, and Texas, as well as some large metropolitan locations, like New York City and San Francisco.
+Those states include California, Indiana, Maryland, New Jersey, and Texas, as well as some significant metropolitan locations, like New York City and San Francisco.

 On the reverse, the mold might have formed as a result of your behavior.
 If you have failed to keep the rental to some standard of cleanliness or created unnecessary humidity, the negligence may create liability on your part.

 Ideally, your landlord and your standard of living will prevent the creation of mold in the first place.
 If a landlord is problematic and unhelpful, be aware of legal courses of action that may be necessary.
 When in doubt, talk to a lawyer and explore the option of filing a lawsuit.
-Through the avenues of the local court system, you may be able to push for repair as well as reduced rent, civil penalties, compensation for actual damages, and the cost of the attorney.
-If legal action is imminent, document everything.
+Through the avenues of the local court system, you may be able to push for repair as well as reduced rent, civil penalties, compensation for actual damages, and the cost of the attorney if legal action is imminent, document everything.
 You’ll need this in court.